Encyclopedia of Anti-Revisionism On-Line

 The final dividing line between the two organizations would be the Chinese policies following Mao’s death; and the “Theory of Three Worlds.”
 In Struggle! always had a “left” interpretation of the Three Worlds Theory that separated the foreign policy of China from support for revolutionary movements around the world.
 The League maintained a more rigid interpretation, going so far as to call for greater Canadian participation in NATO to counter the threat of Soviet imperialism and the influence of US imperialism.
 After the death of Mao and the arrest of the “Gang of Four”, the League enthusiastically supported the new regime in Peking.
 In Struggle! was however more guarded about events in China until late 1978 when they denounced the Chinese Communist Party.

-The WCP crowed at the dissolution of In Struggle!, but by 1983, it saw its own members question its rigid internal regime and political direction.
-Unlike In Struggle! whose crisis lasted over a period of almost a year, the WCP dissolved within months.
-By mid-1983, two organizations that could, combined, bring over 4,000 people to their meetings, had ceased to exist.
+By the 1980s, both In Struggle! and the League began to enter a period of crisis.
+Documents relating to that crisis and the collapse of these two organizations can be found here.
 The crisis in the worldwide Marxist-Leninist movement also claimed the life of smaller groups.
 By the mid-1980s, these groups, such as the Red Star Collective and Bolshevik Union had also disappeared.
 In this way, the anti-revisionist trend in Canadian communism came to an end.

 Index of organizations and topics in this section (by alphabetical order)